atlas604/advanced-lane-lines/writeup_report.md

 **Pipeline (video)**

-1. Provide a link to your final video output.
-Your pipeline should perform reasonably well on the entire project video (wobbly lines are ok but no catastrophic failures that would cause the car to drive off the road!).
+**1. Provide a link to your final video output.
+Your pipeline should perform reasonably well on the entire project video (wobbly lines are ok but no catastrophic failures that would cause the car to drive off the road!).**

 https://github.com/atlas604/advanced-lane-lines/blob/master/video_output.mp4